Are you looking for a free Zoom alternative?

 Allows your viewers to leave comments on your videos

-Limits who can see your videos through password protection and restricted sharing
+Limits who can see your videos through password protection and restricted sharing.

-The most significant distinction between Loom and Zoom is that Loom is asynchronous, whereas Zoom is synchronous.
-People can consume, digest, and reply to asynchronous communication on their own time.
-Essentially, this is similar to how they would send a standard written message without the need for additional planning or coordination.
+The most significant distinction between Loom and Zoom is that Loom is an asynchronous communication platform, whereas Zoom is synchronous.
+People can consume, digest, and reply to asynchronous communication on their own time from their PC, Mac, or mobile devices—wherever, and whenever it suits them best.
+Essentially, this is similar to how they would send a standard written message without additional planning or coordination.

 Assist in the organization of videos into folders and the movement of objects from one folder to another

-Allow users to record and watch as many videos as they like
+Record and watch as many videos as they like

 Manage files through links